How to Invest in Property: A Blueprint for Achieving Long-Term Success

 Is your property investment going to be part of your pension?
 If so, when do you plan on retiring?

-This will help you decide whether to invest for income or capital gain, and whether to invest for the short term or long term.
+Clarity on these goals will help you decide whether to invest for income or capital gain, whether to invest for the short term or long term and what property investment strategy is likely to be the right one for you.

 Short term Vs Long Term